 I chose to write about this specific article from the World Economic Forum, for two reasons.
 Firstly, because of their inherent role as a promoter of sustainable change.
 Secondly, because their article was well written and had a great balance of facts and behavioral change elements.

 The article clarifies how big of an effort China is making to intensify waste management.
 It also mentions Delhi’s ban on disposable plastic.
 Furthermore, at the bottom of the article, you can find links to articles about how to combat plastic pollution.
 Also known as a call to action.

-I want to stress that I think weforum.org overall produces great content and I am a happy reader.
+I want to outline that I think weforum.org, overall, produces great content and I am a happy reader.
 Like this nice whale piece, below.
 It has a positive headline and caption, as well as a great photo – there’s even a sea pun!

-But the devil is in the detail, and small tweaks like the above can push sustainable development much faster.
+But the devil is in the details, and small tweaks like the ones above can push sustainable development much faster.

-By empowering the audience with a positive outlook, you are allowing for much more support towards passing the necessary legislation, investing in alternative products or cleanup technologies, and willingness to change habits.
-Like giving your audience concrete advice on social media, complete with jokes and pictures.
+By empowering the audience with a positive outlook, you are allowing much more support towards passing the necessary legislation, investing in alternative products or clean-up technologies, and willingness to change habits.
+Like giving your audience concrete advice on social media, ending it with jokes and pictures.

 *As coined by the great Douglas Adam, Somebody Else’ Problem refers to people’s ability to simply ignore things they don’t want to deal with.